SamuelSchlesinger/generalist/README.md

 ## Permission System

-When Claude wants to use a tool, you'll see:
+When the generalist wants to use a tool, you'll see:

 ```
 ⚠️  Tool Permission Request